This post may contain affiliate links. Please read my disclosure policy.

 This pie is delicious served perfectly plain, but I also love to serve this pie with a few toppings:

 You cake easily make your pie ahead of time.
 Allow it to cool completely and then store covered in the refrigerator for up to 3 days.

 Can You Freeze Sweet Potato Pie?

-Here’s my family’s Sweet Potato Pie Recipe.
-I hope you enjoy it as much as we do!
+Here’s the recipe for my family’s Sweet Potato Pie.
+I hope you love it as much as we do.

 Southern Sweet Potato Pie Recipe

 - whipped cream

 - marshmallow fluff

 - Bake the sweet potatoes.
 Preheat the oven to 400º F. Scrub the sweet potatoes until clean, prick them 4 to 5 times with a fork.
 Place onto a baking sheet and bake for 45 – 50 minutes until the sweet potatoes are tender when pricked with a toothpick.
 Remove from the oven and allow to cool until they can easily be handled.
 Peel the skin from the sweet potatoes and place the sweet potatoes into a large mixing bowl.
 Reduce the oven heat to 350º F.3 medium sweet potatoes, baked